 To prevent these cramps, people should stretch the affected muscles for several minutes before going to sleep.
 Usually, stretching as soon as cramps occur relieves symptoms promptly and is preferred to drug treatment.
 Avoiding caffeine and other stimulants may help.

 Many drugs (such as quinine, calcium and magnesium supplements, diphenhydramine, benzodiazepines, and mexiletine) have been used, but none is likely to be effective.
-Also, side effects may be bothersome.
+Also, side effects, especially with quinine and mexiletine, may be bothersome.